Jet Lag: The Game: Season 13.5: Hide + Seek NYC

-Grand Central Terminal was the starting point in Season 13.5.

 A special two-episode "season 13.5" was played in New York City demonstrating the show's Hide and Seek home game, premiering on April 23, 2025.
-Amy Muller – a writer and producer for the series – joined the three regulars.
+Amy Muller, a writer and producer for the series, joined the three regulars.
 Unlike the guests in previous seasons, Muller allied with Chase rather than Denby.
-The game was played in two parts, separated by production of Season 13.
+The game was played in two parts, separated by production of season 13.

-Starting at Grand Central Terminal in Midtown Manhattan, Chase and Muller went first and hid near the Forest Hills–71st Avenue subway station in Queens, where they achieved a total time of 4 hours and 2 seconds.
+Starting at Grand Central Terminal in Midtown Manhattan, Chase and Muller went first and hid near the Forest Hills–71st Avenue subway station in Queens, which Denby and Doyle found using the tile colours of the hiders' station.
+Chase and Muller achieved a total time of 4 hours and 2 seconds.
 Denby and Doyle went second and hid at the Elevated Acre near the Wall Street subway station in Lower Manhattan.
-While the seekers reached them quicker than in the first round, Denby and Doyle reached a time of 4 hours and 28 minutes after the addition of several time bonus cards, winning the mini-season.
+While the seekers reached them quicker than in the first round, Denby and Doyle reached a time of 4 hours and 28 minutes after the addition of several time bonus cards, winning the special.